Menu

 The prize was established in 1990 by Gerald Phillips ('47), (Tuck '47) and Howard Phillips ('51), (Tuck '52) to honor their parents and by Stacy Phillips ('80) to honor her grandparents, Helen and Louis Phillips.

-Read Jingyi's paper Critical Interests and Advance Directives of People with Dementia here.
+2023 winner Jingyi Zhang's paper Critical Interests and Advance Directives of People with Dementia, Read here.

-2022, Dhwani Kharel.
-Read Caring Across National Boundaries: State Responsibility in Transnational Care Economy here.
+2022, winner Dhwani Kharel' paper Caring Across National Boundaries: State Responsibility in Transnational Care Economy.
+Read here.

 2021 Noah Campbell.
 Noah Campbell's senior thesis, Search for the New Land: Necropolitics, Agonism, and Black Dissociation